matiasgalvez/yellow-pepper-assessment-performance/README.md

 **Test Result Analysis**

-All tests can be run by issuing the following command in a terminal `k6 run <test-file>` for example, standing at the root of the proyect, the following command will run a load test for the Get Pet By ID API `k6 run getPetByIdTests/loadTest.js`
+All tests can be run by issuing the following command in a terminal `k6 run <test-file>` for example, standing at the root of the project, the following command will run a load test for the Get Pet By ID API `k6 run getPetByIdTests/loadTest.js`
 All tests generate an html report in the corresponding testResults folder with the test name.
 An html report is already provided for each test for the purpose of this analysis.